andregri/andregri.github.io/_posts/2021-12-19-Merge-local-repository-to-existing-remote-repository.md

 ```

 If we print the commit graph, the local commit and the remote commit are disconnected.
-Usually, commits beloning to the same branch or that stem from a branch are visually connected
+Usually, commits belonging to the same branch or that stem from a branch are visually connected
 with bars, dash and slash.
 This is not the case:
 ```
 git log --all --graph